Koudela/eArc-eventTree/README.md

 this tree part by `$event.terminate()`.
 And they can even kill the event by `$event.kill()`.

+## Building trees at runtime

+If you use event trees as complex iterators it may not be possible to restrict yourself to predefined tree structures.
+In this case (and maybe others) where it is not beneficial to stick to close to the explicit programming paradigm you are encouraged to use the `ObserverTree` and `ObserverLeaf` classes directly.

 ## Conclusion

-With this at hand you can tie the main part of your process-logic to the event trees while keeping your other objects doing what objects can do best: handling state.
+With this library at hand you can tie the main part of your process-logic to the event trees while keeping your other objects decoupled doing what objects can do best: handling state.

 Of course you can stay to your architectural style as well, use your preferred framework furthermore and add event trees as an explicit way of event handling.

 ## Example